Authmaker/documentation/build-backend/define-routes.md

 Authmaker's generator creates a fully functioning application structure for your backend server.
 To build your API, simply define your **schema** (models of your data) and **routes**.

 [Routes](http://expressjs.com/en/guide/routing.html) determine how your app will respond to requests sent to a particular endpoint.
-With Authmaker's `express-autoroute-json` package, you define all routes for a given resource in a single, declarative file.
+With the library `express-autoroute-json`, you define all routes for a given resource in a single, declarative file.
 Authmaker handles the heavy lifting and your routes are generated for you at runtime.

 #### Define your schema